-Over the ensuing weeks, as the projected date of the rematch (UFC 209 on March 4th) began to creep up, Woodley began publicly calling for fights with the likes of three-year retired former welterweight champion Georges St Pierre, middleweight champion Michael Bisping and a newly reinstated Nick Diaz.
+Over the ensuing weeks, as the projected date of the rematch at last weekend’s (March 4, 2017) UFC 209 began to creep up, Woodley began publicly calling for fights with the likes of three-year retired former welterweight champion Georges St-Pierre, middleweight champion Michael Bisping, and a newly reinstated Nick Diaz.

 This was interesting, questionable and off-putting to a large portion of the UFC’s fan base especially given White’s previous comments concerning the need for a rematch.
 The events and the fanbase’s frustration all culminated when Thompson tweeted a picture of his signed bout agreement captioned, “Waiting on you @TWoodley.”

 Woodley responded in a manner which was surprising to many by calling ‘Wonderboy’ “overly entitled and delusional.”
 He also implied and later clarified accusations of racism saying, “I can’t allow myself to lose to him and what he stands for and what his fans stand for” during The Morning Wood podcast – referring to Thompson and his fans.